therenegar/launch/README.md

 <img width="360" height="300" alt="Search for files" src="https://github.com/user-attachments/assets/a45bc6d8-9cde-45ec-822c-fa288c7a0e08" />

-The `Open File` dialog can also be shown on its own, without the menu, by running `! /OPEN`.
+The `File Open` dialog can also be shown on its own, without the menu, by running `! /OPEN`.
-INSTALL

 ## Explore & Run
 `Explore & Run` is a fixed item at the bottom of the menu.<br/>
 When selected you will be able to browse the file-system for executable programs and quickly run them, exactly as launchers are run from the menu.<br/>